RevenueCat/docs/docs/tools/experiments-v1/targeting/targeting-by-placement.md

 :::

 If you've chosen to serve **No Offering** "for all other cases" in a Targeting Rule, then you'll also need to specify an Offering to serve "when not using Placements", so that any calls to getOfferings in your current app or prior app versions still have some Offering identifer returned in case they're not designed to handle a null value.

+## FAQs

+**Can I run an Experiment to test different Offerings to serve at a given Placement?**

+Not yet, but support for Placements in Experiments will be coming soon.

+**Can I still use the existing method to fetch Offerings in some places in my app?**

+Absolutely.
+The existing method will continue to work as it does today, and will return the Offering "for all other cases" if you're using Placements in a Targeting Rule.

+**Can I delete a Placement identifier once I've created it?**

+The list of available Placement identifiers to select from is sourced from your existing Targeting Rules, so if you delete all Targeting Rules referencing that Placement, it will no longer be listed in the Dashboard.
+However, keep in mind that any prior app versions fetching Offerings for that Placement will continue to do so, and the Offering set "for all other cases" will be served in its place.